-In that case, it's a simple matter of geometry and the proportions will have a direct impact on light performance.
-While the consistency of facet size, shape, and alignment will dictate the size and intensity of the sparkle.
+Simultaneously, the consistency of facet size, shape, and alignment will dictate the sparkle's size and intensity.
 In other words, the volume of light return will be in direct proportion to the pavilion angle.

-If you want to save a lot of time and get it right the first time, then you should just buy a Brian Gavin Signature diamond.
+If you want to save a lot of time and get it right the first time, you should buy a Brian Gavin Signature diamond.
 After all, he cut the diamond for my wedding ring and my son's engagement ring.

 Standard Ideal Cut & Beyond:

 Here is the lab report for this 1.13 carat, I-color, VS-2 clarity, James Allen True Hearts diamond.
-Consequently, the proportions are within the range we recommend and the overall cut grade is GIA Excellent.
+Consequently, the proportions are within the range we recommend, and the overall cut grade is GIA Excellent.

-Although that may be true, the Ideal Scope image on the left reveals a moderate amount of light leakage.
-That is what the light pink and semi-transparent sections that the light green arrows are pointing to indicates.
+The Ideal Scope image above reveals a moderate amount of light leakage.
+That is what the light pink and semi-transparent sections that the light-green arrows are pointing to indicates.

 In comparison, there are other diamonds in that collection that exhibit better light return.
 Needless to say, that you should pay particular attention to the images to make the best choice.

 Best Proportions a’ la Engineer:

-You're in luck if this is the first diamond buying tutorial that you've read because you'll get started out on the right foot.
-Because we're going to teach you to adhere to a very specific and tight range of proportions.
+You're in luck if this is the first diamond buying tutorial you've read because you'll get started on the right foot.
+We're going to teach you to adhere to an incredibly tight range of proportions.

 After all, we've already proven above that ideal cut diamonds can still leak a lot of light.
 In that case, it makes sense to hedge your bets by focusing on the middle of the spectrum.
-After all, that is "the sweet spot" that is the middle of the target that you should be aiming for.
+That sweet spot in the middle of the range should be the target of your focus.

 (Maximum)2 Brilliance + Dispersion:

 In other words, we recommend the range of proportions below for a reason.
-That is because it tends to produce a high volume of light return and a virtual balance of brilliance and dispersion.
+It tends to produce a high volume of light return and a virtual balance of brilliance and dispersion.